digitalorientalist/psalter-search/README.md

 allowed words in the verse that do not occur in the list.
 This function has three modes: to return the numbers of verses that match the criteria, to return the texts of verses that meet the criteria, or to return both.

+### psalter.txt
+For those wishing to sink their teeth in automated searches on the Psalms of the Bible using their own scripts, this file may be a useful starting point.
+It contains the full Psalter in both Latin and English.
+It has not been reduced yet, meaning that the chapter/verse numbers are in between curly brackets with spaces around them and the text has capitals, punctuation and characters like æ.
+You can reduce this file to a regular form for your own needs using regular expressions and a Find/Replace function in e.g. Sublime Text or Visual Studio Code.

 ### Future development
 I am not planning right now to develop this further, but obviously a lot more can be done.
 Feel free to pick up where I left it!